superfaceai/testing/README.md

 });
 ```

-Method `run()` will transform all components that are represented by string to corresponding instances, check whether map is locally present based on super.json, loads recording or starts recording, runs perform for given usecase, ends the recording and returns **result** or **error** value from perform.
+Method `run()` will initialize Superface client, transform all components that are represented by string to corresponding instances, check whether map is locally present based on super.json, runs perform for given usecase and returns **result** or **error** value from perform (More about perform in [One-SDK docs](https://github.com/superfaceai/one-sdk-js#performing-the-use-case)).

 You can then use this return value to test your capabilities (We recommend you to use jest [snapshot testing](https://jestjs.io/docs/snapshot-testing) as seen in example above).

 ### Recording

-Testing library will decide to record HTTP traffic based on environmental variable `SUPERFACE_LIVE_API` and current superface configuration.
+Method `run()` also records HTTP traffic with `nock` library during UseCase perform and saves recorded traffic to json file.
+Before perform, library will decide to record HTTP traffic based on environmental variable `SUPERFACE_LIVE_API` and current test configuration.

+Variable `SUPERFACE_LIVE_API` specifies configuration which needs to be matched to record HTTP traffic.

-Its format is: `<profile>:<provider>:<usecase>` where each component is separated by `:` and can start or/and end with wildcard `*`.
+Its format is: `<profile>:<provider>:<UseCase>` where each component is optional and separated by `:`.
+It can start or/and end with wildcard `*`.

+It will be then compared to current test configuration and start recording if they match.

 For example in method `run()` bellow, to record HTTP traffic, `SUPERFACE_LIVE_API` has to be one of following: